graphprompt/graphprompt-web/index.md

 we introduce meta-learning to efficiently learn a better initialization for the multi-task prompt of graphs so that our prompting framework can be more reliable and general for different tasks.
-We conduct extensive experiments, results from which demonstrate the superiority of our method.
+We conduct extensive experiments, results from which demonstrate the superiority of our method.</p>
 ## Contributions

 - We unify the prompt format in the language area and graph area, and further propose an effective graph prompt for multi-task settings